MatusVrsansky/Email_Sender_DEMO_Version/README.md

 - would like to provide PDF manual for someone who do not know how to run "local web server".

+Sending mails works only through my gmail adress, due to not hashed password I did not registered my personal Gmail account data to the database.

 I would like to finish this app in the near future, still working on it :)